xxyen/foodie/README.md

 ### 2. User Personalization
 - **Favorites**: Save favorite food or cocktail recipes for easy access.
+- **Profile**: Custom Icons for users, supporting both uploading pictures from album or taking images.
 - **Shopping List**: Add ingredients from recipes directly to a shopping list and manage it.
 - **Calorie Intake**: Track calorie intake by adding recipes to a daily diet plan.
 - **Allergy Settings**: Set allergy preferences to exclude specific ingredients from search results.